 How a Brandon Social Security Lawyer Can Help

 As you prepare for your hearing, you may feel overwhelmed or uncertain.
 These worries are natural and can be lessened with the assistance of a knowledgeable Brandon Social Security attorney.
 Call Garry Miracle today at (813) 655-3136 for more information.

 A practiced Brandon disability attorney will know the Social Security system inside and out, including the two ways of demonstrating an applicant’s disability to the Social Security Administration.
 If you are suffering from a disability and believe that you may qualify for benefits, then call a qualified lawyer now.

 If your impairment meets or equals a Listing from the Listing of Impairments, you will be found disabled.
-Your Tampa Social Security attorney will explain how SSA uses the Listing of Impairments to evaluate claimants’ impairments for disability benefits eligibility.
+Your Brandon Social Security attorney will explain how SSA uses the Listing of Impairments to evaluate claimants’ impairments for disability benefits eligibility.

 Your Brandon disability attorney will take great care to prepare you for the discovery phase.
 The discovery phase, which will happen prior to your personal injury trial, is explained below.
 It is important that you are ready for these steps, as you will likely have to participate.

 What does it mean to be disabled as far as the SSA (Social Security Administration) is concerned?
 When it comes to getting federal benefits, not all types of impairment are the same.
 Talking to a Brandon disability lawyer is one way to get a better understanding of how the government determines if you can work.